microsoft/BotFramework-WebChat/packages/README.md

 It includes 3 different bundles:

 -  `webchat.js` is the full bundle, contains Adaptive Cards, Cognitive Services, Direct Line Speech, Markdown, etc.
--  `webchat-es5.js` is built on full bundle, contains polyfills required by ES5 browsers.
+-  `webchat-es5.js` is built on top of full bundle, and contains polyfills required by ES5 browsers.
 For example, Internet Explorer 11.
 -  `webchat-minimal.js` is the minimal bundle.
-Does not contains Adaptive Cards, etc.
+It does not contain Adaptive Cards, etc.
    -  Minimal bundle is roughly 50% the size of full bundle

 Both bundles include support of Azure Bot Services channel:

 -  Direct Line channel, exposed as `createDirectLine()` function
-   -  This will create a `directLine` adapter
+   -  Supported via a `directLine` adapter
    -  This is almost a direct export of [`BotFramework-DirectLineJS`](https://npmjs.com/package/botframework-directlinejs) package.
 -  Direct Line Speech channel, exposed as `createDirectLineSpeechAdapters()` function
-   -  This will create an adapter set, consists of `directLine` and `webSpeechPonyfillFactory`
+   -  This is an adapter set consisting of `directLine` and `webSpeechPonyfillFactory`

 ## `directlinespeech`